Blotter: Woman's car shot several times on Pinehurst Street in Salisbury - Salisbury Post

 • A woman on Friday reported larceny in the 700 block of Reeds Lane.

-• IHop on Saturday reported counterfeiting in the 200 block of Bendix Drive.
+• IHOP on Saturday reported counterfeiting in the 200 block of Bendix Drive.

 • A woman on Saturday reported the larceny of automobile accessories in the 1300 block of Klumac Road.